 Contributions to New York 529 plans are made with after-tax dollars.

 Contributions to New York 529 plans may be deducted on the state income tax return, but not on federal income tax returns.
 The state income tax deduction is capped at $5,000 in contributions by single filers and at $10,000 for married couples filing joint state income tax returns.
-Ten states have higher state income tax deduction limits on contributions to the state’s 529 plan.
+Some states have higher state income tax deduction limits on contributions to the state’s 529 plan.

 For a taxpayer to be eligible for the state income tax deduction, the contributions must be made by the account owner.
 Contributions may also be made by the account owner’s spouse, if they file a joint tax return.
 For example, a grandparent making a contribution to a parent-owned 529 plan is not eligible for the state income tax deduction.
 The parent cannot claim a state income tax deduction based on the grandparent’s contribution.